TheArjunAgarwal/haskell2025/chapters-typ/ch02_setup.typ

   + Close all open windows and running processes other than wherever you are reading this.

-  + Open the directory `haskellSupport/haskell/installation/Linux` in your text editor.\ (We have more support for Visual Studio Code, but any text editor should do)
+  + Open the directory `Haskell/installation/Linux` in your text editor.\ (We have more support for Visual Studio Code, but any text editor should do)

-  + Open the terminal of your text editor and ensure that current directory is `Linux`.

-  + Type in `installHaskellSupport` in the terminal.
+  + Type in the commands in the `installHaskellSupport` file in the terminal.

   + This may take a while.

-  + You will know installation is complete at the point when it says `haskellSupport installation complete`.
+  + You will know installation is complete at the point when it says `Press any key to Exit`.

   + Restart (shut down and open again) your device.